Call Now 24/7 - Free Consultation! 844-686-5397

 How Do Airbags Work?

-The fast inflation of the airbag, filling it with nitrogen gas, creates a cushion between you and the hard surfaces in the car, such as the steering wheel.
+The rapid inflation of the airbag fills it with nitrogen gas, creating a cushion between you and the hard surfaces in the car, such as the steering wheel.
 This helps reduce the impact and prevents common injuries like head and chest trauma.
-Although airbags significantly enhance your safety, using them alongside seat belts is important for the best protection.
+Although airbags significantly enhance your safety, using them in conjunction with seatbelts is crucial for optimal protection.

 Understanding how these systems work gives you insight into one of the many advanced features that keep you safe on the road.